Ghostbusters (franchise): Return to the original timeline (2018–ongoing)

 In an interview in November 2018, Aykroyd spoke of a new script being developed for a Ghostbusters film that would potentially bring together himself, Murray, and Hudson back in their previous roles, even considering Murray's previous reluctance to return.

-A new Ghostbusters film connected to the original two films was confirmed to be in development the following year, with a target March 2021 release date with it originally being scheduled for July 10, 2020.
+A new Ghostbusters film connected to the original two films was confirmed to be in development the following year, with it originally being scheduled for July 10, 2020.
 Ivan Reitman's son Jason Reitman directed the film, with a script co-written by Jason Reitman and Gil Kenan.
 Ivan Reitman served as a producer, while The Montecito Picture Company worked on production.
 Ivan described the film as "passing the torch".

 Jason Reitman used the title "Rust City" during the development and pre-production stages to keep the project a secret.

+After the release of Ghostbusters: Afterlife in 2021, Aykroyd expressed interest in having the surviving cast of the original Ghostbusters team reprise their roles in up to three sequels.
+In April 2022, it was announced that a sequel to Afterlife was in early development.
+This was confirmed by Jason Reitman under the working title Firehouse two months later.